Chris Noth accused of sexual assaults; actor denies claims

 In her reply, according to the paper, Lily said she “certainly enjoyed” his company but “I did feel slightly used.”
 She said she put off his further attempts to meet.

-The allegations prompted a blunt online post from actor Zoe Lister-Jones, who worked with Noth when he starred on “Law & Order” and she was a guest star.
+The allegations prompted a blunt online post from actor Zoe Lister-Jones, who worked with Noth when he starred on a “Law & Order” series and she was a guest star.

 “Last week, my friend asked me how I felt about Mr. Big’s death on And Just Like That, and I said, honestly, I felt relieved,” she wrote.
 “He asked why and I told him it was because I couldn’t separate the actor from the man, and the man is a sexual predator.”